khoipro/khoipro/README.md

 > You know, fast websites bring more conversion, right?

-## What's my challenges in 2021?
+## What's my challenges in 2022?

 **Gutenberg Block Editor Develompent Flow**

-Currently, we already release a few first custom blocks, including:

-- Accordions
-- Image Slider
-- Post Grid

 We aim to release 20 blocks, including most of user interactive blocks, from Tabs, Popup to Form section.

 **New WordPress Plugins**

 We hear customer's voice and do a custom plugin follow their wishes.

+**New Platform**

+We start to build a new real estate platform which serve 10k+ CCU using WordPress, React, Redux and Cloud Infracstructure.

 **Social Links**
 - [LinkedIn](https://www.linkedin.com/in/khoipro/)